Karenm0633/github-tutorial/README.md

 ---
 ## Initial Setup
-If you wish to make a Github account, you can sign in with your HSTAT email, or if want you can be able to use your personal one.
+1. If you wish to make a Github account you go to the website www.github.com
+2. You can sign in with your HSTAT email, or if want you can be able to use your personal one.
 Follow the directions they want you put in.
+3. Therefore, you would be able to get started

 ---